matthew-brett/barts-setup/barts_setup.md

 It's not clear whether this results in freezing in the YouTube stream.

-#### Wireless internet, wired between COMPUTERISHES (INTERNAL WIRED)
+#### WIRED

-This is more complex to set up, but it means that all traffic between the COMPUTERISHES goes via a wired connection, massively reducing the WiFi traffic via the router.
+All traffic between the COMPUTERISHES and to the NODE goes via a wired Ethernet connection, massively reducing the WiFi traffic to that from the NODE to internet via the Mesh network.

 It works like this:

-* The MACBOOK attaches to the Wifi router in the usual way.
-This connects the MACBOOK to the internet.
-* We _disable WiFi_ on all other COMPUTERISHES (IPAD, IPHONE 12, IPHONE 8).
+* We turn off WiFi for all COMPUTERISHES.
+* We move one of the NODEs near to us.
+* We plug the NODE to an Ethernet hub — call this the ETHERNET HUB.
-* We use Mac Internet Sharing to share the MACBOOK WiFi internet connection with the other COMPUTERISHES.
+* We plug each COMPUTERISH to the ETHERNET HUB with Ethernet cables.
-* All of the MACBOOK, the IPAD and the IPHONE 12 connect together via Ethernet cables to a wired switch.
-Call the wired switch — the ETHERNET SWITCH.
-* The IPHONE 8 connects to the MACBOOK Wifi internet via a direct USB connection.

-With that setup, the only Wifi traffic is the output YouTube stream.
-All camera and video traffic goes via wired connections.
+With that setup, all camera and video traffic goes via wired connections.
 You should see no dropped packets or freezing on the IPAD Switcher Studio interface.

-In what follows, we distinguish steps for the two options: FULL WIFI, and INTERNAL WIRED.
+In what follows, we distinguish steps for the two options: WIFI, and WIRED.

 ## Setup procedure